 Catalonia has always sat rather uncomfortably on Spain’s northeastern tip, yet never fully managed to break away.
 After centuries of being controlled by a central Spanish government, who used this region for their own ends, a Catalan Republic was finally declared again in 1931, though it was short-lived.
 The Spanish Civil War began in 1936, and as Catalonia held out against the Republicans, they were punished in the ensuing decades of Franco’s dictatorship with the suppression of their language, dance and other cultural traditions.
 Franco even tried to water down the local culture by encouraging immigration from across Spain, but in testament to the strength of the Catalan character, the spirit survived.
 Read more

-The best time to visit Catalonia is when the wildflowers and fragrant herbs carpet the landscapes in May to early June.
+Visit when the wildflowers and fragrant herbs carpet the landscapes.

-From mountains to Mediterranean, here are six of our favourite things to do in Catalonia - and with such a great variety, Barcelona didn't even make the list!
+From mountains to Mediterranean, here are six of our favourite things to do in Catalonia.

-Our cycling holidays in Catalonia travel guide reveals why Girona is could be coined the cycling capital of the world - and why so many professional cyclists relocate here.
+Our guide reveals why Catalonia could be the cycling capital of the world.

-When it comes to the blight of overtourism, Barcelona is one of the most seriously affected destinations in Europe, and the pushback from local residents has been intense.
+When it comes to the blight of overtourism, Barcelona is one of the most seriously affected destinations in Europe.

 If you’re looking to get away from it all, and a chance to see the real Spain, then stay at a countryside hotel in Catalonia.

-There are plenty of champions of responsible tourism in Catalonia, only fitting for a region that prides itself on local produce, regional identity, and a real connection with land and sea.
+This is a region that prides itself on local produce, regional identity, and a connection with land and sea.